 Higher education institutions should invest in developing teaching by offering teaching staff the resources they need, pedagogical instruction, as well as support for introducing and developing student-centred teaching.
 The pedagogical education should include ways of observing the needs of students with special needs.
+Teaching should utilise a variety of technologies, but only if they bring benefits and better results.
+The attendance requirements must be pedagogically well-founded, taking into account the students' varying life and family situations.
 The institutions must also support staff in the introduction of versatile, digital teaching tools as well as planning foreign language teaching aimed at multicultural groups.
 Suitable teaching technology makes possible flexible learning environments as well as diverse teaching and grading methods.
 The internal reward schemes of higher education institutions should reward high-quality teaching.